kreta/Kreta/README.md

     $ vagrant up
     $ vagran ssh

-*NOTE: sometimes when you type `vagrant up` of provisioned box, the `/dev/shm/symfony/cache` and `/dev/shm/symfony/logs` folders are disappeared; to solve this problem you have to execute `sh scripts/clear_cache.sh`*
+> NOTE: sometimes when you type `vagrant up` of provisioned box, the `/dev/shm/symfony/cache` and `/dev/shm/symfony/logs` folders are disappeared; to solve this problem you have to execute `sh scripts/clear_cache.sh`

 Once, you are inside the *Vagrant* box you need to download Kreta's dependencies using **[Composer][6]**.

     $ composer install

 After that, you have to load everything related to **database** (create database if it is not exist, create schema and load some fixtures).
-The fastest way to do all of these steps is executing the following command.
+The fastest way is executing the following command.

     $ sh scripts/update_doctrine_dev.sh

-Finally, you have to dump the `.scss` and `.js` files for a better front-end experience with the command below:
+Finally, you have to dump the assets files:

     $ php app/console assetic:dump